sharife/golden-thread/site/content/productions/leila.md

         Palestinian-American and is a fluent Arabic speaker.
 She received her BA in Theatre Arts from San Francisco State University and recently trained at the Stella Adler Studio of Acting in New York.
-Her SFSU stage credits include Top Girls, The Laramie Project, The Baltimore Waltz, Five Women Wearing the Same Dress, and Forever Chasing Smarts.
+Her SFSU stage credits include _Top Girls, The Laramie Project, The Baltimore Waltz, Five Women Wearing the Same Dress,_ and _Forever Chasing Smarts_.
 When she is not on-stage, Maya loves to spend her time solo-backpacking around the world!
 She is beyond excited to be joining the Golden Thread Fairytale Players and is grateful for this opportunity.